Numie/ReactiveRecord/readme.md

 Methods that find a single entity, such as `find` and `first`, return a single instance of the model.
 Methods that return a collection, such as `where` and `group`, return an instance of `ReactiveRecord::Relation`.

 ### ::all
 See a list of the regions of Westeros.
+Returns a ReactiveRecord::Relation.
 ```
 Region.all
 ```